chachie/lisp-diary/README.md

   * a date
   * a note inside double quotation marks `"..."`
-    * a note can be anything like a reminder to do something.
+    * a note can be any text
-    * placing the note in these quotation marks allows it to be distinguishable visually from the date line and other Lisp expressions.
   * Lisp expressions

 ## Why use this format?